Keftcha/diodon/README.md

 ## Usage

 You have nothing to do to make him learn.
-He will answer you when you mention him.
+He will answer you when you mention him (or by changing his talkiness).

 ## Envorinment variable (cf. `.env` file)